fbpx

 Images are often the first thing people notice when they open an email.
 They help tell a story, convey emotion, and can be highly persuasive.

-But as much as they enhance email design, they can also cause loading delays if not optimised properly.
+But as much as they enhance email design best practices, they can also cause loading delays if not optimised properly.

 Here are some best practices for adding images to your emails: